 Securing the funding to bring the idea to life is the first challenge a funder must face.
-Although managing investors becomes relatively easier startup has proof or a user base, it is still hard to get funding at the initial stages of a startup.
+Although managing investors becomes relatively easier when a startup has proof or a user base, it is still hard to get funding at the initial stages of a startup.

 Not too long ago, startup founders had to bootstrap their companies all the way to the early stage.
 However, today, a number of VCs are open to investing in early-stage startups, including the pre-seed phase.
 This has resulted in more entrepreneurs being able to pursue their dream, confident that they can secure the funds needed to start their startups.